Information for families

 Is this program Child safe?

 Yes.
 At YEC events, students will be supervised by staff from the Green Adelaide Education team.
-All staff are experienced student mentors, have Department for Communities and Social Inclusion Working with Children clearances, and have completed First Aid and Child-safe Environments Training.
+All staff are experienced student mentors, have Department for Communities and Social Inclusion Working with Children clearances, and have completed First Aid and Responding to Risks of Harm, Abuse and Neglect - Education and Care training.
+You can request copies of our Child Safe Guidelines and Procedures which include the staff code of conduct, as well as our code of conduct for children and young people.

 For more information, you can contact us at [email protected]